cmitash/PHYSIM_6DPose/README.md

 ## PHYSIM_6DPose
 This tool performs 6DoF Pose estimation for shelf and table-top environments using multi-view RGB-D images.

-Methods you can chose from :-

-Object segmentation : RCNN, PHYSIM-RCNN (Self-Supervised), FCN

-Point Cloud registration : PCA, Super4PCS

-Post-processing : ICP, Physics correction, PhyTrim ICP (Physics-ICP iterative reasoning)
+You get the option to use [Faster-RCNN](https://github.com/rbgirshick/py-faster-rcnn) or [FCN](https://github.com/shelhamer/fcn.berkeleyvision.org) for object segmentation.
+It also gives option to use PCA and [Super4PCS](http://geometry.cs.ucl.ac.uk/projects/2014/super4PCS/) for computing pose estimates.
+Finally as a post processing one could chose from it performs ICP and physical reasoning (optional).

 ### Installation